Corktown Eye Care Myopia Control Center In Downtown Toronto, Ontario

 Children complain about having to wear glasses, and parents complain about the nuisance and expense of constantly buying new glasses or contacts.
 However, the problem with myopia is actually much bigger than those complaints.
 When myopia worsens continually, it can pose serious health problems for your child’s future vision.
 Your child’s risk of developing eye diseases, such as macular degeneration, retinal detachment, glaucoma, and cataracts, is increased by myopia.

-At Corktown Eyecare, our Downtown Toronto myopia specialist provides effective treatment to control the progression of myopia.
+At Corktown Eyecare, our Toronto myopia specialist provides effective treatment to control the progression of myopia.
 By stopping or slowing the rate of deterioration of nearsightedness, we can help reduce the long-term risks to your child’s vision.
 We want your child to clearly see and enjoy the beauty of their world for as long as possible!

 Frequently Asked Questions About Myopia